semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 :::warning

-Using the wrong `--repo-url` can cause problems to connect to the repository.
+Using the wrong `--repo-url` can cause problems in connecting to the repository.

 :::